jasphil597-dev/proposal.md_shoppicart/proposal.md

   - I want to be able to view my shopping cart so that I can see all the items I’ve added to it before proceeding to checkout.
   - The user can view their cart with details like item name, quantity, price, and total cost.
-  - The cart is associated with the user and persists between sessions using MongoDB.

-- As a user,
   - I want to be able to add items to my cart so that I can start shopping for groceries.
-  - The user can add an item to their cart with fields like name, quantity, and price.
-  - The item is stored in the database with the user’s ID as a reference.
-- As a user,
-  - I want to be able to update the quantity or details of items in my cart to adjust my shopping list.
   - The user can modify the quantity or remove individual items from their cart or delete the entire item on the cart.
+  - The cart is associated with the user and persists between sessions using MongoDB.

-3. Authentication and Authorization
+#### Authentication and Authorization

 - As a user,